FusionAuth/fusionauth-example-scim-integration/README.md

 This is an example SCIM integration.

-You'll need maven installed as well as a modern version of java.
+You'll need an enterprise version of FusionAuth, maven and a modern version of java.
 Tested with java 17.

 To run it: